jenkinsci/eiffel-broadcaster-plugin/README.md

 * `EIFFEL_ACTIVITY_TRIGGERED`: The build's EiffelActivityTriggeredEvent event.
 * `EIFFEL_ACTIVITY_STARTED`: The build's EiffelActivityStartedEvent event.

+## Category configuration

+The contents of the `data.categories` member in EiffelActivityTriggeredEvent is configurable with a global plugin setting.
+This can e.g. be used to distinguish Eiffel activities that represent Jenkins builds from other kinds of activities.

 ## API
 The plugin will do its best to populate the emitted EiffelActivityTriggeredEvent with information taken from the causes of